Non-profits, foundations and endowments need to ensure that their sources of capital are in sync with their stated goals.

 We each face a great deal of choice in determining where to donate our time and money—our alma mater, children’s school, favorite local cause, or a global foundation.
 As donors deciding where to give, we may increasingly be asking nonprofit organizations new kinds of questions about the difference they are making in the world.

 Traditionally, a nonprofit or foundation’s success was measured by the outcomes created from grant-making activities—the money given away to support the mission statement with low or no expectation of financial return.
-Recently, however, donors want to see that organizations are mobilizing all available sources of capital to allocate toward the mission, including financial or invested capital, and they want demonstrably positive outcomes from those capital allocations, without compromising the organization’s financial future.
+Increasingly, however, donors are considering how capital can be employed innovatively to achieve impact.
+They want to see that organizations are mobilizing all available sources of capital to allocate toward the mission, including financial or invested capital, and want measurable and demonstrable positive outcomes from those capital allocations, without compromising the organization’s financial future.

-Now organizations have a roadmap to help accomplish this.
-Morgan Stanley’s Investing with Impact and Philanthropy Management businesses recently launched Mission Align 360°, an eight-step process to help nonprofits, endowments and foundations align their mission across all sources of capital.
+Now organizations can have a roadmap to help accomplish this.
+Morgan Stanley’s Investing with Impact and Philanthropy Management businesses offers Mission Align 360⁰, an eight-step process to help nonprofits, endowments and foundations align their mission across all sources of capital.
 While intended for institutions, contributors can also use this roadmap to better engage with organizations and see how their donations are making an impact.
 Below are eight steps to help you figure out whether an organization’s capital is aligned with its mission—and help it adjust to generate even greater positive impact and mission alignment:

 1. Review the mission statement.
 Does it successfully define the organization’s purpose and values?
 Does it provide a clear vision of what the organization is working to achieve?